 Roam to Reykjavik || part 1

-In August 2015, at the international departures gate in Perth Airport, Western Australia I made a SILENT decision.
+In August 2015, at the international departures gate in Perth, I made a SILENT decision.

-It happened between slurps of snot and tears I'd managed to hold back until after Alexis (my wife) had gone out of view.
-I decided to begin packing down my life in Sydney and dedicate my life to travel, thinking and of course chasing her overseas.
+It happened between slurps of snot and tears I'd managed to hold back until after Alexis (my wife) had disappeared from view.
+I decided to begin packing down my life in Sydney and dedicate myself to chasing her overseas.
 This is the point where I decided I would never again let a steady routine get in the way of adventure or a delightfully cliche, trans-continental pursuit of love.

 Skip ahead 4 months...

 Somewhere in the sky over Iceland I was unable to blink.
 My eyes were stuck open with the excitement of a kid first glancing the Pick'n'mix candy bar at a cinema.
 The Icelandic landscape is an alien, colourful and prehistoric canvas.
 From the air it looks like a series of clearly delineated oil paint and water experiments.

 My completely unfounded search for bright red lava flow fantasy was forcing my head against the now very cold Boeing 777 window.
 I got excited about four times when I spotted one of many, ochre red, industry standard, corrugated iron roofs.
 From the air, and with my boy-like sense of wonder, I interpreted the crimson flashes as active volcanoes.
 This excitement was all in complete disregard of the chances of actually spotting a lava flow from 30,000 feet too...
 I didn't end up seeing any lava.